Hydro3639/Iterative-Hybrid-Assembly-for-enrichment-system/README.md

 * Here we provided some basic bash scripts, so the beginner could be easily followed.

-* If you are using the IHA workflow for the genome reconstruction, please cite the corresponding papers, particullary the paper described the Unicycler (https://github.com/rrwick/Unicycler)!
+* If you are using the IHA workflow for the genome reconstruction, please cite the corresponding papers, particullary the paper described the [Unicycler](https://github.com/rrwick/Unicycler)!

 Unicycler: Resolving bacterial genome assemblies from short and long sequencing reads